BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 included in the ORSA.

-![A slide for a presentation outlining Guideline 2, which describes the top-down approach for the role of the AMSB in the ORSA process.
-The guideline states that the AMSB should take an active part in the ORSA, including steering the assessment and challenging the results.
+![A concise summary of Guideline 2, which defines the role of the AMSB using a top-down approach.
+The AMSB must actively participate in the ORSA, including steering the assessment and challenging its results.

 #### Guideline 2 – Role of the AMSB: top-down approach
 The AMSB should take an active part in the ORSA, including steering, how the assessment is to be performed and challenging the results.](#)

 2.10.
 The ORSA is a very important tool for the AMSB providing it with a